SaladTechnologies/comfyui-api/README.md

 If a manifest is provided, the server will perform the following in order:

 1. Install any apt packages listed in the `apt` field.
+2. Install any pip packages listed in the `pip` field.
+Uses `uv`, otherwise falls back to `pip`.
-2. Install any custom nodes listed in the `custom_nodes` field, using the `comfy` cli tool if available and a plain string is provided, or by cloning the provided git repository if a URL is provided.
-If cloned, `requirements.txt` will be installed if it exists.
+3. Install any custom nodes listed in the `custom_nodes` field, using the `comfy` cli tool if available and a plain string is provided, or by cloning the provided git repository if a URL is provided.
+If cloned, `requirements.txt` will be installed if it exists, using `uv` if available, otherwise falling back to `pip`.
-3. Download any models listed in the `models.before_start` field, and save them to the specified `local_path`.
+4. Download any models listed in the `models.before_start` field, and save them to the specified `local_path`.
-4. Start background downloading any models listed in the `models.after_start` field, and save them to the specified `local_path`.
+5. Start background downloading any models listed in the `models.after_start` field, and save them to the specified `local_path`.
 These downloads will be started in the background and will not block the server from accepting requests.
+This is useful for preloading less frequently used models.

 ## Downloading Behavior